EECS150/fpga_labs_fa21/lab1/spec/spec.md

 ## Lab Deliverables
 ### Lab Checkoff (due: 11AM, Friday Sept 10th, 2021)
+- Please submit answers for the questions in [Understanding Your FPGA](#user-content-understanding-your-fpga) to the [Gradescope assignment](https://www.gradescope.com/courses/295948/assignments/1451298).

 To checkoff for this lab, have these things ready to show the TA:
-- Answers for the questions in [Understanding Your FPGA](#user-content-understanding-your-fpga)
   - Demonstrate that you can generate a bitstream from the given sample code using Vivado.
 In addition, please show that you can program your FPGA board correctly.
   - Modify the sample code to implement a 4-input logic function of your choice.
 Use the four buttons (`BUTTONS[3:0]`) as inputs, and the the 2nd LED as output (`LEDS[1]`).
 Demonstrate that your logic circuit works correctly on the FPGA board.

 *Note*: You can declare wires in Verilog to hold intermediate boolean signals and drive them using `and` and `or` gates.
 ```verilog